poiru/dotfiles/README.md

 These are my dotfiles.
+They are quite specific to my needs, but hopefully you will find a thing or three of use here.

 ### Install

-To install, `cd` into this directory and run `./install.sh`.
-Bash 4 or higher is required.
+To install, `cd` into this directory and run `./install.sh` with one or more of the following switches:

+* `-c`: Symlink common dotfiles such as .gitconfig and .vimrc.
+* `-l`: Symlink local-only dotfiles such as .xmodmaprc and terminalrc.
+* `-r`: Symlink remote-only dotfiles such as .screenrc.

-On Windows, symlinks for `.gitconfig` and `.hgrc` can be created by running `win-install.bat` with administrative rights.
+On Windows, symlinks for .gitconfig and .hgrc can be created by running `win-install.bat` with administrative rights.

 ### Credits